randhir73525/git_learning/README.md

 This repo is only meant to be used by students to learn git and try diffrent git commands.

 this is the second change that I am doing in the readme file.

+this is the third change on top of second change.